Who is credited with inventing the first compound microscope? | Channels for Pearson+

 1

-Understand the context of the question: The invention of the compound microscope is a historical event in the field of biology and optics.
+Understand the historical context of the invention of the compound microscope, which was a significant advancement in the field of biology.

+Recognize that the compound microscope uses multiple lenses to magnify objects, which was a novel concept at the time of its invention.

-Identify the key figures associated with early microscopy: Hans Janssen and Zacharias Janssen, Robert Hooke, Antonie van Leeuwenhoek, and Galileo Galilei.
+Identify the key figures associated with the development of the compound microscope: Hans Janssen and Zacharias Janssen, who are often credited with its invention.

-Research the contributions of each individual: Hans and Zacharias Janssen are credited with inventing the first compound microscope in the late 16th century.

-Differentiate between compound and simple microscopes: A compound microscope uses multiple lenses to magnify objects, whereas a simple microscope uses a single lens.
+Consider the contributions of other scientists like Antonie van Leeuwenhoek, who improved upon the design and used microscopes to make significant biological discoveries.

+Acknowledge Robert Hooke's role in popularizing the use of microscopes in biology, particularly through his book 'Micrographia', and Galileo Galilei's contributions to the development of optical instruments.

 Watch next